Gross, Operational, and Net Profit (Differences)

 Notice the difference between the three different reporting formats?
 The construction format is driven by direct and indirect costs of actual construction.
 All of these costs in all three formats are incurred before office and general expenses.

 One last note concerning the term ‘Direct Margin’.
 Sometimes it is called ‘Direct Profit’.
-This is another variance of the term ‘Profit’.
+This is another variant of the term ‘Profit’.

 Operational Profit

-From gross profit is subtracted front and back office expenses.
-In business this commonly referred to as general and administrative (G&A) or overhead expenses.
-As accountants we call them expenses.
-In general expenses are grouped into six major sets:
+From gross profit are subtracted front and back office expenses.
+In business, this is commonly referred to as general and administrative (G&A) or overhead expenses.
+As accountants, we call them expenses.
+In general, expenses are grouped into six major sets:

 * Insurance – general liability, property, professional, umbrella, life